Preservation Month Highlights

 Historic Designation & Historic Overlay Zoning

-Designation of Historic Landmarks and Historic Districts (brochure, pdf)
+Historic Landmarks and Historic Districts (pdf) updated 2024

 Round Rock currently has 79 city-designated historic landmarks, of which 37 are also designated by the State of Texas and/or National Register of Historic Places.